 Chores for Preschoolers (Ages 4 to 6)

-Children at the age of 4 to 6 are still not capable of doing the same chores as their older siblings or parents.
+Children between the ages of 4 to 6 are still not capable of doing the same chores as their older siblings or parents.
 However, there is plenty that kids can do to help out around the home.
 Below is a list of tasks that your preschool kids can take on, along with some fun activities that can boost their productivity and add a sense of responsibility at the same time.
 Here are some of the simplest household chores for your 4-year-old, as well as some comparatively complex tasks for 6-year-olds:

 - Dusting with a cloth

 - Hang coats on hooks in a closet or coat rack

 Chores for Primary Schoolers (Ages 7 to 9)